sehouse/code-refactor/README.md

 Added alt text for the three article images. "search-engine-optimization" is "Optimization Chart". "online-reputation-management" is "Reputation Graph". "social-media-marketing" is "Social Media Buzzwords".

 Commit 5:
 Turned the benefits div into an aside.
 The div within benefits all were changed to articles.
 Added alt text for the images within these articles. "lead-generation" is "Generate Customers". "brand-awareness" is "Increase Visibility". "cost-management" is "Decrease Marketing Costs".
-Changed title to "Horiseon Social Solution Services".
+Changed title to "Horiseon Social Soltution Services".
 Moved the aside css elements after the section/article css elements, so that it matches the flow of the html code.

+Commit 6:
+Footer div changed into a footer semantic HTML.